BurghardtLab/HostMutants2021_C86meliloti/readme.md

-Raw data and code for the manuscript "In multi-strain inoculations, mutation of Medicago symbiosis genes creates a complex selective landscape for naturally-occurring genetic variation in rhizobia"
+Raw data and code for the manuscript "Mutations in legume symbiosis genes create a complex selective landscape for natural genetic variation in rhizobia during multi-strain inoculations"
 ================
 Sohini Guha,Gina Bledsoe,Liana T. Burghardt
 2023-06-30